- National Physical Therapist Assistant Examination Test Dates

-As of June 11, 2013 the NYPTA are pleased to tell you that legislation NYPTA put forward that will allow PTAs to treat injured workers under the New York Workers' Compensation System — S.3555 (Griffo) and A.7293 (Zebrowski).
+The NYPTA has put legislation forward that will allow PTAs to treat injured workers under the New York Workers' Compensation System — S.3555 (Griffo) and A.7293 (Zebrowski).
 As of June 2015 this legislation is committed to rules.

 On July 8, 2008, Governor Patterson signed into law a bill that will require mandatory education for Physical Therapists and Physical Therapist Assistants licensed/certified in New York State.